mbfoss/neotasks.nvim/DEVELOPMENT.md

 make test BUSTED_ARGS="--filter=runner -o gtest"
 ```

-- busted must already be installed for Lua 5.1 — the version Neovim embeds —
+- busted must already be installed for Lua 5.1 (the version Neovim embeds),
   with `luarocks --lua-version=5.1 --local install busted`; `make test` fails
   if it is missing rather than installing anything.
 - Specs are discovered through [`.busted`](.busted).